genepi/cloudgene-website/index.md

 title: Cloudgene
 ---

-Cloudgene is a platform designed for Hadoop MapReduce.
-It provides a graphical user interface for the complete MapReduce workflow including data transfer, workflow execution and data export.
-It provides feedback at any point.
+Cloudgene is a platform for Hadoop.
+By connecting your Hadoop applications to Cloudgene, a powerful web application is created within minutes.
+Cloudgene supports the complete workflow including data transfer, program execution and data export.
+Feedback is provided at any point to users.
-The overall goal of Cloudgene is to build a standardized workflow execution environment for currently available and future MapReduce programs, which can all be integrated into Cloudgene.
+The overall goal of Cloudgene is to build Software As A Service (SaaS) approaches for currently available and future Hadoop programs.

 <a class="btn btn-info" href="/cloudgene-website/getting-started">Getting started</a>

 * * *

 ## Who uses Cloudgene?

 Cloudgene lives from its applications.
-Therefore, we already integrated available MapReduce programs in the field of genomics such as HadoopBam, Seal, Crossbow, Cloudburst or Myrna into Cloudgene.
-If you’re interested to integrate your program please let us know.
+Therefore, we already tested available MapReduce programs in the field of Genomics such as HadoopBam, Seal, Crossbow, Cloudburst or Myrna.
+If you’re interested to integrate your program please let <a href="/cloudgene-website/about">us</a> know.

+Two SaaS approaches are already publicly available:

 ### Michigan Imputation Server

 *In cooperation with the University of Michigan, Gonçalo Abecasis & Christian Fuchsberger*

 This server provides a free genotype imputation service.
-You can upload GWAS genotypes and receive imputed genomes in return.
-The underlying imputation engine is base on minimac, which implements a low memory, computationally efficient algorithm for genotype imputation that can handle very large reference panels with thousands of haplotypes.
-The current version of this server uses the 1000 Genomes Project phase III release as a reference for imputation.
+You can upload GWAS genotypes (VCF or 23andMe format) and receive phased and imputed genomes in return.
+Our server offers imputation from HapMap, 1000 Genomes (Phase 1 and 3), CAAPA and the updated Haplotype Reference Consortium (HRC version r1.1) panel.
 [https://imputationserver.sph.umich.edu](https://imputationserver.sph.umich.edu)